OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-03.md

 # Zechariah Chapter 3

 ## Zechariah 3:1
-Then he showed me Joshua the high priest standing before the angel of the Lord, with Satan standing at his right side to accuse him.
+Then he revealed to me Joshua the high priest standing before the angel of the Lord, with Satan positioned at his right side to bring accusations against him.

 ## Zechariah 3:2
 The Lord said to Satan, “The Lord rebuke you, Satan!
 The Lord, who has chosen Jerusalem, rebuke you!
 Is this not a brand plucked from the fire?”